martincjespersen/DaAnonymization/README.rst

     telefon: [TELEFON] og email: [EMAIL]

     Hi, my name is [PERSON] and work in [ORGANISATION].
-I used to be a PhD. at [ORGANISATION] in B-cell immunoinformatics at [LOKATION].
+I used to be a PhD. at [ORGANISATION] in Machine Learning and B-cell immunoinformatics at [LOKATION].

 Using custom masking functions
 ------------------------------